neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 ![Details of the new device](Figures/10.png "Figure 10.
 Details of the new device")
 <p style="text-align: center;">Figure 10.
 Details of the new device</p>

-* Enter name, e.g. VAS2, select “default” profile and press "Add" button.
+* Enter the name, e.g. VAS2, select “default” profile and press "Add" button.
 * A window will open where you can check the device's connection to the ThingsBoard as shown in Figure 11.
 This step is not needed at the moment, therefore, simply close it.
 ![“Device created” window](Figures/11.png "Figure 11.
 “Device created” window")
 <p style="text-align: center;">Figure 11.
 “Device created” window</p>

 Get access token of the ThingsBoard device:
-* Open Web GUI of the ThingsBoard.
+* Open the Web GUI of the ThingsBoard.
 * Navigate to: Entities → Devices
 * Select previously created device (e.g. VAS2) i.e. click anywhere on the line of this device.
 After that, a window with details of this device should open, as shown in Figure 12.
 ![Details of the ThingsBoard device](Figures/12.png "Figure 12.
 Details of the ThingsBoard device")